 Provisions for general banking risks

 Provisions for general banking risks are prudently established reserves to cover latent risks arising from the normal course of business of the Bank.
 As required by the prescriptions governing financial statement reporting, they are shown as a separate item in the balance sheet.
 Changes thereto are disclosed separately in the income statement.

 Contingent liabilities, irrevocable facilities granted, capital subscription and margin obligations

 Amounts disclosed as off-balance-sheet items are stated at nominal values.
 Lump-sum provisions exist in the balance sheet for latent default risks.

 VP Bank Ltd is exempted from drawing up a statement of cash flow as a result of the obligation to prepare consolidated financial statements (Art.
 24l FL-BankO).
 The consolidated statement of cash flow of VP Bank Group is a part of the consolidated financial statements.

 There were no material occurrences having an impact on the balance sheet and income statement to be reported for the 2019 financial year.

 Appropriate risk management is the basic prerequisite for the sustainable development and continuing success of VP Bank Ltd, Vaduz.
 By “appropriate” it is to be understood that VP Bank Ltd, as a value-oriented enterprise, although it takes on financial, operational and business risks in a conscious manner, does not hinder growth through innovation and initiatives, but realistically evaluates and realises profit opportunities.

-The principles for identifying, evaluating, controlling and monitoring financial, operational and business risks apply to VP Bank Ltd to the same extent as to the subsidiary companies and exactly mirror the risk management and control framework of VP Bank Group, for which reason reference is made at this point to the commentaries on risk management of VP Bank Group set out on pages 118 ff.
+The principles for identifying, evaluating, controlling and monitoring financial, operational and business risks apply to VP Bank Ltd to the same extent as to the subsidiary companies and exactly mirror the risk management and control framework of VP Bank Group, for which reason reference is made at this point to the commentaries on risk management of VP Bank Group (➔ page 119 ff.).